stackitcloud/terraform-provider-stackit/docs/data-sources/postgresql_credential.md

 subcategory: ""
 description: |-
   PostgreSQL credential data source schema.
 Must have a region specified in the provider configuration.
+  !> The STACKIT PostgreSQL service will reach its end of support on June 30th 2024.
+Data sources of this type will stop working after that.
+Use stackitpostgresflexuser instead.
+For more details, check https://docs.stackit.cloud/stackit/en/bring-your-data-to-stackit-postgresql-flex-138347648.html
 ---

 # stackit_postgresql_credential (Data Source)

 PostgreSQL credential data source schema.
 Must have a `region` specified in the provider configuration.

+!> The STACKIT PostgreSQL service will reach its end of support on June 30th 2024.
+Data sources of this type will stop working after that.
+Use stackit_postgresflex_user instead.
+For more details, check https://docs.stackit.cloud/stackit/en/bring-your-data-to-stackit-postgresql-flex-138347648.html

 ## Example Usage